 “This phrase will save a lot of time.
 If you have conviction on a particular direction even though there’s no consensus, it’s helpful to say, “Look, I know we disagree on this but will you gamble with me on it?
 Disagree and commit?”

-This signals to the team is that the leader is willing to take a calculated risk, to trust their team, which in turn helps the team build confidence.
+This signals to the team that the leader is willing to take a calculated risk, to trust their team, which in turn helps the team build confidence.
+This is the difference between leadership and management.

 3. A Handstand Reframes Your Thinking